thesilentc/host-creator/host-creator/README.md

 <h2>Host Creator</h2>

-Our file structure looks like this:
+The MVC file structure looks like this:

 ```bash
 -app